Alphagon/mini-project/README.md

 ### 2. Creating service.yaml and configuration.yaml
 Login to Google Cloud Services and open the cloud terminal

-Ensure you are using the correct GCP project and zone:
+Ensure you are using the correct GCP project and zone by running the following commands in the terminal:
 - My project name is `theta-function-i8` - `gcloud config set project theta-function-i8`
 - My Zone is `asia-south1-a` - `gcloud config set compute/zone asia-south1-a`

 Create a Google Kubernetes cluster - `gcloud container clusters create fastapi-sentiment --zone asia-south1-a --num-nodes=3`

-This command will take time to create the cluster .
+This command will take time to create the cluster.
 You can check the status of the cluster using the following command - `gcloud container clusters describe fastapi-sentiment --zone asia-south1-a`.
 Look for the status field in the output.
 It can show different states such as `PROVISIONING`, `RUNNING`, `REPAIRING`, or `DELETING`.
-Wait till the status is converted from `PROVISIONING` to `RUNNING`
+Wait till the status is converted from `PROVISIONING` to `RUNNING`.

-Next Get Cluster Credentials for kubectl to access - `gcloud container clusters get-credentials fastapi-sentiment --zone asia-south1-a`
+Next get cluster credentials for kubectl to access - `gcloud container clusters get-credentials fastapi-sentiment --zone asia-south1-a`

 Create yaml file for configutaion and services